AmitBhardwaj26/DSA/Leetcode/February/438. Find All Anagrams in a String/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+ Given two strings s and p, return an array of all the start indices of p's anagrams in s.
+You may return the answer in any order.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
 </p>